Emergency Medical Technician

 • Concept of team-work

-Total EMT Program Hours
+Total EMT Training Hours

 Course CodeCourse TitleContact HoursSemester Credits